sisk-http/docs-v2/spec/Sisk.Core.Http.LogStream.StartBuffering(int).md

 Declaring type: [Sisk.Core.Http.LogStream](/spec/Sisk.Core.Http.LogStream.md) (from Sisk.Core)

-Start buffering all output to an alternate stream in memory for readability with <see cref="!:Peek(int)" /> later.
+Start buffering all output to an alternate stream in memory for readability with <a href="/spec/Sisk.Core.Http.LogStream.md">Peek</a> later.

 # Parameters